Custom Detection Rules

 Pre-built Rules

-CastellanAI includes 50+ pre-built Security Event Rules covering:
+CastellanAI includes 50+ pre-built Security Event Rules:

 Creating Custom Security Event Rules

-Create a Rule:
+Create a Rule

 curl -X POST "http://localhost:5000/api/security-event-rules" \